Sim2Team/Sim2Research/Research/GBA/Cast.md

 * You take an interaction with them.
 You will see their feeling from their Picture.
 * You look into the Cast Member List.
 You will see their feeling from their Picture.

-I haven't discovered yet how long the feeling will exactly last until it changes back to neutral, but it might be possible that it's 24 Hours or something.
-That'd be a TODO for my research about the Cast Members.
-Maybe it's even stored inside the Cast Member Structure.
+After you give a Cast Member a gift that they may like or hate, it sets byte `0x6` to `0x18` (24), that are the hours the effect will last until it changes back to Neutral.
+Every full hour, that value will decrease for `0x1`.

 The feeling is stored at byte `0x4` in the structure of the Cast Members.